 TD: Robert says a lot of spaces are too narrow and confining for a good conversation.

-RS: There’s this sense that buildings were not designed in such a way that they accomodate deaf people.
+RS: There’s this sense that buildings were not designed in such a way that they accommodate deaf people.
 So how does that feel?
 I guess the best way to say that is that we feel like sardines.
 You know?
-Like we’re all lines up one after the next and we’re trying to converse in that way and there’s no ease in our communication.
+Like we’re all lined up one after the next and we’re trying to converse in that way and there’s no ease in our communication.

 RM: But there are signs that this school is different than your Wesleyans or your Amhersts or whatever.

 TD: Take for examples the doorbells on campus.
 Nowadays people use lights.
-You can flick a lightswitch and let somebody know that you’re at the door, but in 1800s, before electric light, they used vibration.
-THe university has a display of an old doorbell.
+You can flick a light switch and let somebody know that you’re at the door, but in the 1800s, before electric light, they used vibration.
+The university has a display of an old doorbell.
 It’s about four feet high with a round middle handle attached to a chain.
 And at the other end of that chain is a lead weight.